 “I saw the angel in the marble and carved until I set him free.”
-So wrote the great Renaissance sculptor Michelangelo, who designed the facade of Belmond Villa San Michele.
+So wrote the great Renaissance sculptor Michelangelo, who designed the facade of Villa San Michele, A Belmond Hotel, Florence.
 Step inside this famous palace and you’ll discover a world of living history.

-APPROACHING BELMOND VILLA SAN MICHELE, you’re sure to feel this is the Tuscany that you’ve dreamed of.
+Approaching Villa San Michele, you’re sure to feel this is the Tuscany that you’ve dreamed of.
 Two ancient sun-baked stone columns comprise our gate.
 The scent of olive groves perfume the air.
 After a short drive, shrouded in emerald green, you’ll reach our dazzling facade.
 You’ve undoubtedly seen pictures.
 Yet nothing can prepare you for seeing our property with your own eyes.
-This baroque former monastery radiates classical Italian charm.
+This Renaissance former monastery radiates classical Italian charm.
 You’d expect nothing less given that the design is attributed to Michelangelo himself.

 Over the next five years, several artists performed work across the property.
 The facade’s embellishments are the work of famed stone-cutter Romolo Ferrucci.
 As well as the Davanzati coat of arms and two lions’ heads, there is a Latin inscription, which reads: “To God and to St Michael.
 Niccolò de Davanzati had erected 1411.
 Giovanni de’ Davanzati enlarged 1600.”

 The Church of Villa San Michele alla Doccia was declared a National Monument in 1896, but time and neglect caused the exterior to become badly corroded.
 We began restoration work in 1988.
 Rather than replace the worst damaged stones—and sacrifice the building’s authenticity—we washed the facade with distilled water and installed steel reinforcements in the weakest areas.
 A coat of varnish provides further protection against the elements.
 Villa San Michele’s entrance will continue to enchant for many years to come.